Stream Audio with VAPI for Enhanced Voice Quality: My Implementation Journey

 });

-Multiple rapid interrupts: User says "wait... no... actually..." within 2 seconds.
-Solution: debounce speech-start events with 300ms window.
+Edge case: Multiple rapid interrupts ("wait... no... actually...") within 2 seconds.
+Debounce speech-start events with 300ms window.
 If another fires before timeout, reset the timer—prevents buffer thrashing.

 javascript